rgl/windows-domain-controller-vagrant/README.md

 computers with a certificate signed by the trusted domain CA, Remote Desktop users will therefore see and use trusted certificates.

+This will also set the user photo with a GPO.

 This will also setup the `whoami` group Managed Service Account (gMSA).

 This setup will use the following static IP addresses: